iontrapimperial2/stopwatch/README.md

 # stopwatch
-A small GUI with a stopwatch function
+A small GUI with a stopwatch function written by Yudi Wu June 2019.